linkhub.ch is a strategic initiative that aims to facilitate access to and linkage of data for research purposes.

-The multiplication of data and data sources induced by digitization offer unprecedented ways to generate knowledge about societies.
+The increase of data and the multiplication data sources induced by digitization offer unprecedented ways to generate knowledge about societies.
 Access and analysis of data from the administration and the private sector are essential to provide an improved knowledge base for society and policies.
 However, despite the existence of numerous and accurate data and the potential that their use represents for our society, both researchers and the administration face challenges in using such data.
 These challenges are mainly related to the access and the linkage of these data, and the storage of linked data when working on reproducibility and secondary analyses.

 Data linking is a valuable source of information because it enables the creation of original information by combining data relating to the same individual from different existing sources

-To support the use of linked data, several partners from FORS, NCCR on the move, NCCR LIVES, Swiss RDL, Swiss National Cohort and TREE, have joined forces and set up a steering committee in 2019 to initiated concrete measures for the creation of a legal and institutional environment to facilitate data linking for research while respecting data security.
+To support the use of linked data, several partners from FORS, NCCR on the move, the Centre LIVES, Swiss RDL, Swiss National Cohort and TREE, have joined forces to initiate concrete measures for the creation of a legal and institutional environment to facilitate data linking for research while respecting data security.